molgenis/vip-decision-tree/README.md

 ```

 ### Nodes
-#### General
+Nodes are the building blocks of the tree, each node has one or more conditions to determine what the next node to evaluate is.
+The exceptions are the leaf nodes, which are the "end state" nodes for the tree.
 All nodes need to have a label and can have a description.
 #### BOOL
 Boolean nodes are nodes that result in true or false based on a single query.

 The query should contain a field, an operator and a value, see the corresponding paragraphs of this document for the available options.

-The node itself needs to have defaultNode to proceed with if no category matches.
+The node itself needs to have 'defaultNode' to proceed with if no category matches.
 Optionally a 'missingNode' can be specified to proceed with if the field is empty or not present in the vcf,
 if the 'missingNode' is not specified the 'defaultNode' is used instead for these cases.